 A good proportion of Motebong’s guests come to the resort to relax and spend their time fishing in the Katse Dam, Lesotho.
 This is stocked with the local Trout fish and Yellowfish, the preferred fish eaten by the Basotho local in and around Ha Lejone.
 Motebong has almost 150 metres of shoreline from which anglers can pursue their passion, and guests are also permitted to bring in their own craft which can be launched from the banks in the camp.

 Of course, if guests have not been successful with their trout fishing, and would like to try some trout, they are free to approach the restaurant where they can buy trout for their consumption in their villages, or indeed in the restaurant.
-They are also free to purchase fish to take home with them.

 If you are not familiar with the driving etiquette in Lesotho, please read Tips for driving in Lesotho